FAQs

 Generally, if you do not agree with the insurer’s decision, you will need to request an internal review within 28 days of receiving the decision.
 The insurer will provide you a form to complete.
 Lawyers are not paid to assist with internal reviews.

 After the internal review, the insurer makes a further decision.
-If you still disagree, you need to make an Application to the Dispute Resolution Service (DRS) again within 28 days.
+If you still disagree, you need to make an Application to the Personal Injury Commission for an independent decision, usually this needs to be made within 28 days.

-You should use the assistance of a lawyer to make an application to DRS.
+You can use the assistance of a lawyer to make an application to PIC in certain circumstances.

 Disputes can arise concerning: –

-• Whether the claimant has suffered minor injuries and is not entitled to statutory benefits after 26 weeks of the date of the accident
+- Whether the claimant has suffered threshold injuries and is not entitled to statutory benefits after 52 weeks of the date of the accident

 There are many other types of disputes which can arise, and you should contact a lawyer for assistance.